 Despite challenges posed by debt, down payment and credit score requirements, people of all generations, from Millennials to the Silent Generation, continue to buy houses, though not always for the same reasons.

-That’s according to the latest National Association of Realtors (NAR) Home Buyer and Seller Generational Trends study, which compared the differences among current generations of homebuyers and sellers.
+That’s according to the 2014 National Association of Realtors (NAR) Home Buyer and Seller Generational Trends study, which compared the differences among current generations of homebuyers and sellers.

 NAR Chief Economist Lawrence Yun said in a statement that Millennials have entered the peak period in which people typically buy a first home.